 If prompted, save ProAPOD projects as an Excel 97-2003 Workbook and ignore any alert that suggests some functions may not work properly.

-The three steps above are combined in this one article entitled Excel Settings: Checklist.
+The first three steps (above) are combined in this one article.

 You MUST grant yourself "permission" to work with the ProAPOD program folder in order to save your projects.
 You can resolve in less than three minutes.

 To email a report(s) requires a third-party software program that converts to PDF.
 A free program you might consider is PDFCreator (opens in a new window).